VMescape/IR/denial-of-service-playbook.md

 # Denial of Service Response Playbook

+## Purpose
+The Purpose of this document is to describe the steps used to respond to a (distributed) denial of service event.

 ## Step 1: Preparation
 - ISP Support
   * Contact ISP and understand the DDoS mitigation services it provides and what processes they recommend to follow.